guide / cobra ending

 COBRA running out

-Watch out: The user still needs official Marketplace verification before assuming a Special Enrollment Period applies.
+Verify before acting: You still need official Marketplace verification before assuming a Special Enrollment Period applies.

 Dropping COBRA early

-May be relevant when: The user is considering cancellation because the premium is high or the plan no longer feels useful.
+Useful when: You are considering cancellation because the premium is high or the plan no longer feels useful.

 Marketplace or Medicaid route

-May be relevant when: The user needs a replacement coverage path after COBRA ends.
+Useful when: You need a replacement coverage path after COBRA ends.

 Deadline and caveat check